ktbs/ktbs/doc/source/rest/StoredTrace.rst

 POST
 ----

 Add an `obsel <Obsel>`:doc: to that trace.
-See the section about :doc:`Monotonicity` for a discussion the constraints.
+See the section about :doc:`../concepts/monotonicity` for a discussion the constraints.

 @obsels